-All kittens will be born with eyes of cloudy blue.
+All kittens are born with eyes of cloudy blue.
 At roughly 6 weeks, this color may start to change to reveal their true eye color.
 This is when the color develops, depending on the amount of melanocytes present and the melanin produced.
-By the age of 12 weeks, a cat’s final eye color will be fully developed.
+By 12 weeks, a cat’s final eye color will be fully developed.

 Generally, purebred cats will have more vivid shades of eye color than moggies.

 Eye colors and their rarity

 Let’s take a look at all the possibilities for a cat’s eye colors.
 We’ve included eight typical eye colors seen across a wide range of cat breeds.
-We’ve also listed their rarity on a scale of 1–10, so you can know for sure if your cat has an unusual shade!
+We’ve also listed their rarity on a scale of 1–10, so you can know if your cat has an unusual shade!

 These colors aren’t discrete, so you may find it difficult to pin your cat’s exact eye color into a specific shade.
 Maybe your cat has an eye color that sits somewhere between two shades.
 It’s easier to think of cat eye colors as a spectrum of shades that blend into each other rather than distinct bands.

 Cats with blue eyes don’t have any melanin in their irises.
 Blue cat’s eyes are clear, but we see the blue color due to light reflecting around the curved sides of the irises.
 It sounds far-fetched, but it is true!
 Blue eyes can range from a pale sky blue to a deep and brilliant sapphire.

 Blue eyes are far more common in white cats.
 This is due to the dominant white gene known as the epistatic white gene.
 It blocks out any other genes that code for color, which results in a completely white coat.
-White cats with blue eyes due to the dominant gene are also at higher risk of being deaf than white cats with green or yellow eyes.
-This is because the gene that codes for a white coat and blue eyes can cause the cochlea of a cat’s inner ear to degenerate within days of birth.
+White cats with blue eyes, due to the dominant gene, are also at higher risk of being deaf than white cats with green or yellow eyes.
+The gene that codes for a white coat and blue eyes can cause the cochlea of a cat’s inner ear to degenerate within days of birth.